jlumijarvi/mysql-replication-docker/README.md

 mysql -u root -p
 ```

 Grant replication privileges to the slave user.
 Create also a readonly user.
-Grant LOCK TABLES privilege if the database export will be done in the slave server.
+Grant LOCK TABLES privileges if the database export will be done in the slave server.

 ```
 GRANT REPLICATION SLAVE ON *.* TO 'slave_user'@'%' IDENTIFIED BY 'password';